byu-cpe/ecen427/_labs/pit_hw.md

 ### Milestone 2: Integration

-#### **More details to come.**

 Once you are confident that your PIT is working correctly, integrate it into the ECEN 427 Vivado project.
+See the [Vivado documentation]({% link _documentation/vivado.md %}) for information about creating a Vivado project with the existing ECEN 427 hardware system.  **Make sure you follow the instructions about escalating certain warnings to errors.
+This will help you catch problems with your PIT that may have been tolerated in simulation, but will not work when compiling to an actual hardware implementation.**

+Here are some tips to help you integrate your PIT:
   * Make sure you connect up all of the ports
   * Make sure you assign your PIT an address
   * You don't need to remove the FIT from your system.
 Just don't enable its interrupt.